 - 01 to start the pump at normal speed

-- 00 to run the pump counter-clockwise
+- 00 to run the pump clockwise

 - 38 as the XOR result of 01 (pump address), 08 (pdu length) and 57 4C 00 2D C6 C0 01 00 (pdu)